 Hmm… how does one provide evidence, post-stay, that they did not do this type of damage?

-That’s a tough question.
+In the above case, the hotel had many photographs of “the damage.”
 But as I read through Weller’s paper trail, I noted that the Hampton Inn had only made an accusation.
-The manager hadn’t provided an incident report or photos of the damage.
+The manager hadn’t provided an incident report or photos of the problem.

 “I feel it is just my word against his,” Weller lamented.
 “The only proof I have is that my pj’s were never wet.
 From his description, I should have been soaking wet, or my pj’s should have been soaking wet.
 I truly don’t understand these charges.”